MicrosoftDocs/visualstudio-docs/mac/showimports.md

 ---
 # Show Import Items

-Visual Studio for Mac can show all available types, even if they are not imported to your project, in your IntelliSense completion list.
-By selecting an item which is not yet imported, the correct using statement will be added to your source file.
+Visual Studio for Mac can show all available types, even if they aren't imported to your project, in your IntelliSense completion list.
+By selecting an item which isn't imported, the correct using statement will be added to your source file.

 ![show import items overview](media/importitems-overview.gif)